janekx21/bachelor-thesis/chapters/ba.typ

 annotation_annotated_list: $ => annotated_list($.annotations, $.annotation)
 ```

-// TODO regex and where to stop parsing
 There are limits on how precise your parse should be.
-The IRI rfc3987 format is
+The IRI rfc3987
-part of the OWL2-MS specification but not simple in any way.
-I skipped some
+format@rfc-3987 is part of the OWL2-MS specification but not simple in any way.
-specification for the IRI and put in some regexs that worked for me but not
+Some specification for the IRI was skiped and put in some regexs that worked for
+the test data but not necessarily for all ontology documents.
+This had to be
-necessarily for you.
-For example the IRI specification defines many small
+done because, for example the IRI specification, defines many small
-non-terminals.// TODO write more

-// TODO i wrote tests to check that the parsing is correct
+non-terminals.
+It would be time-consuming and impractical to write that grammar
+in full just to get some small benefit in syntax errors.

-I wrote tests to see if my grammar and the resulting parser would produce the
+Tests where wrote to see if the grammar and the resulting parser would produce
-correct syntax tree for the given source code.
-This is done with tree sitters
+the correct syntax tree for the given source code.
+This is done with tree
-CLI.
+sitters CLI.
 More about tree sitter query testing in @query-tests.

+The grammar had to be changed while developing and after writing large parts of
-I did have to change the grammar while developing.
-This was of course
+the language server, containing many queries.
+This was of course time-consuming,
-time-consuming, as I had to adapt all queries for the language server.
+as all queries in the language server had to be adapted for the new grammar.
-Unfortunately, there is no type checking or other tool support.
-Everything is
+Unfortunately, there is no type checking or other tool support inside the
-based on magic strings.
+original tree sitter.
+Everything is based on magic strings.
+There is a tool
+called rust sitter@HydroprojectRustsitter2024 that does type checking and
+creates a generated rust data structure for a given grammar, but it has
+limitations like no incremental parsing support and was hence not suitable,
+because this feature was one of the reasons why tree sitter was chosen.

 === Using the generated parser